clintonboys/clintonboys.github.io/_posts/2015-01-12-google-trends-scraper.md

 This code is available in a [Github repo](https://github.com/clintonboys/trendy-scraper).
 There's definitely room for a bunch of improvements but it does what I need it to do at the moment.

+**UPDATE** (24/10/2016): Google has made significant changes to their Trends product which means this code no longer works.
+I'm working on updating it and will write a new post when this is done.

+**UPDATE 2** (18/2/2017): I have fixed the code so the trendy scraper is now working again.
+The updated code is in [Github](https://github.com/clintonboys/trendy-scraper) and there is a post on the blog [here](https://www.clintonboys.com/google-trends-scraper-2/).
+I made a few improvements along the way.